Eclipse Hunters

 • If you want to have the best experience, it is very important that you always take the necessary precautions to protect your eyes and observe safely.
 Please note that you should never look directly at the sun or at a partial eclipse, annular eclipse or the partial phases of a total eclipse without proper protection.

 • As a celestial phenomenon, weather conditions are key for observing the eclipse.
-Make sure to check the weather forecast in the days leading up to the event to know if the sky will be clear where you are going to be.
+It is recommended that you check the weather forecast in the days leading up to the eclipse to see if the sky will be clear where you will be.

 • On the day of the eclipse, travel to the chosen viewing site well in advance.
 Always follow the recommendations and indications of traffic officers and civil protection personnel.
 On the way back, it is best to wait a little while for the traffic to clear.
 If you are staying overnight on that day, it is advisable to book your stay as soon as possible.